BrunoScholles98/Framework-for-Objective-Visual-Quality-Assessment-FOVQA/README.md

 <a name="stats"></a>
 #### Statistics

-In the "statistics" folder, you can use the **statistics.py** code to calculate the correlations of each metric used with the Mean Opinion Score (Mos).
+You can use the **statistics.py** code to calculate the correlations of each metric used with the Mean Opinion Score (Mos).
 The calculations are done using:

 - Pearson Correlation.
 - Spearman Correlation